PIC 4005 health requirements – what are the purposes of PIC 4005 health criteria?

 HIV and Hepatitis B are not threat to public health, therefore cannot warrant a cancellation.

 Migration Regulations.
-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand the PIC 4005 health requirements.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand the PIC 4005 health requirements.

 041 222 4020 or WeChat: AUDvisa